WNYC Studios: Science Friday

-The United States of Anxiety
+Terrestrials

+Terrestrials, from Radiolab for Kids Presents, launched on September 22, 2022.
+The six-part podcast series explores the natural world.
+Radiolab co-host Lulu Miller created and narrates the series, which includes interviews with entomologists, physicists, surfers, hip hop artists and other experts who are in search of new knowledge and ways to interpret natural phenomena.

+Notes from America with Kai Wright

-Hosted by Kai Wright, The United States of Anxiety, launched in mid-2016 and featured the voices of voters in Suffolk County, Long Island, NY, the deeply purple region of a blue state where Donald Trump won the GOP primary with 73% of the vote.
+Hosted by Kai Wright, Notes from America debuted as The United States of Anxiety in mid-2016 and featured the voices of voters in Suffolk County, Long Island, NY, the deeply purple region of a blue state where Donald Trump won the GOP primary with 73% of the vote.
 Following seasons have explored "culture warriors", surge of female candidates in the 2018 mid-term elections, and a post-Reconstruction America.
 In 2017 Season One of the series was named Best Podcast by the New York Press Club in a special competition focused on coverage of the 2016 presidential campaign.
 The Atlantic included the series as one of the "Best Podcasts of 2018."

-On 24 August 2020, it was announced that The United States of Anxiety would begin airing on WNYC-FM and AM on Sunday evenings.
+On August 24, 2020, it was announced that The United States of Anxiety would begin airing on WNYC-FM and AM on Sunday evenings.

+The show expanded to a nationally syndicated, live call-in radio show on September 25, 2022, and changed its name to Notes from America with Kai Wright.
+The current show leads discussions that situate current events within historical and cultural contexts.

 Past shows

 2 Dope Queens

-2 Dope Queens is a podcast hosted by The Daily Show's Jessica Williams and Broad City's Phoebe Robinson.
+2 Dope Queens was a podcast hosted by The Daily Show's Jessica Williams and Broad City's Phoebe Robinson.
 The podcast features female comedians, comedians of color, and LGBT comedians, in an effort to represent people from different backgrounds.
 The podcast's guests include Naomi Ekperigin, Nore Davis, Aparna Nancherla, and Michelle Buteau.
-On 6 April 2016 2 Dope Queens reached #1 on the iTunes chart.
-The last episode was released 14 November 2018 and featured an interview with former First Lady Michelle Obama.
+On April 6, 2016 2 Dope Queens reached #1 on the iTunes chart.
+The last episode was released November 14, 2018, and featured an interview with former First Lady Michelle Obama.

 Adulting

 Hosted by comedians Michelle Buteau and Jordan Carlos, Adulting was launched in May 2019.
 The podcast was taped in front of a live audience, and featured hosts Buteau and Carlos discussing topics surrounding adulthood with guests.
 Guests included Phoebe Robinson, Wyatt Cenac, Jim Gaffigan, Samantha Bee, and Vanessa Williams.
-The last episode was released 3 September 2019.
+The last episode was released September 3, 2019.